deepset-ai/haystack-rest-api/README.md

 This repository contains a simple Haystack RAG application with a REST API for indexing and querying purposes.

-The application comprises two containers:
+The application includes two containers:
-- an Elasticsearch container
+- An Elasticsearch container
-- a REST API container: built on FastAPI, this container integrates the Haystack logic.
+- A REST API container: built on FastAPI, this container integrates the Haystack logic.
 It incorporates:
   - `ElasticsearchDocumentStore` to store documents
-  - keyword-based `ElasticsearchBM25Retriever` to retrieve relevant documents
+  - Keyword-based `ElasticsearchBM25Retriever` to retrieve relevant documents
-  -  OpenAI `GPTGenerator` to generate answers.
+  - OpenAI `GPTGenerator` to generate answers

 You can find more information in the [Haystack documentation](add a link when availaible).

 ## Getting started
 Before you begin, make sure you have Python and Docker installed on your system.

-- Clone this repository
+- Clone this repository.
 - Set the `OPENAI_API_KEY` environment variable following the instructions [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety#h_a1ab3ba7b2).
 - Spin up the multi-container application (Elasticsearch + REST API) using Docker Compose:
     ```bash